Conservative Non-Surgical Therapy

 The PerQdisc Nucleus Replacement offers an anatomical and biomechanical, motion-preserving, surgical alternative to fusion and total disc replacement.
 The PerQdisc replaces the physical space of the nucleus, in an effort to recreate physiological motion, and redistribute the weight bearing forces and mechanical properties of the disc in a more natural fashion.

-The PerQdisc is thought to treat dLBP by removing the damaged nucleus tissue while the nucleus replacement implant supports the annulus fibers and nearby tissue.
-The PerQdisc surgical technique requires a small dilation into the AF, which facilitates access and resection of the nucleus pulposus, allowing for a focused area of attention with minimal damage to surrounding tissue.
+The PerQdisc is designed to treat dLBP by removing the damaged nucleus tissue while the nucleus replacement implant supports the annulus fibers and nearby tissue.
+The PerQdisc surgical technique requires a small dilation into the annulus fibrosus, which facilitates access and resection of the nucleus, allowing for a focused area of attention with minimal damage to surrounding tissue.

 The PerQdisc’s innovative technology provides a patient-specific, form-fitting, custom implant, unique to each individual patient.
 (See figure 1.)